Data Security and Protection Policy Template

 |1.0||June 12, 2019||J.Smith, IT Manager||Initial Version|

 Using this template, you can create a data security access policy for your organization.
-Remember that security policies must be real and feasible, and they should also be accessible, concise and easy to understand.
+Remember that security policies must be both strong and feasible, and they should also be accessible, concise and easy to understand.
 Strive to achieve a good balance between data protection and user productivity and convenience.